zx0r/ResilientNetworkArchitectures/README.md

 ###### Recommendations

 - **Standard WireGuard is NOT recommended for use in environments with sophisticated DPI without a robust obfuscation layer.**
-- If using WireGuard for circumvention, prioritize wrapping it in a proven obfuscated tunnel (e.g., VLESS, Trojan, SS+PT).
+- If using WireGuard for secure access architectures, prioritize wrapping it in a proven obfuscated tunnel (e.g., VLESS, Trojan, SS+PT).
 This combines WireGuard's performance with the outer tunnel's stealth.
-- Cloudflare WARP can be an option, but its reliability for circumvention is inconsistent and region-dependent.
+- Cloudflare WARP can be an option, but its reliability for secure access architectures is inconsistent and region-dependent.
 Test thoroughly.
 - Explore tools like `boringtun` (Cloudflare's Rust implementation) if building custom solutions.

 ###### Repository References